Hatters leave it late as own goal secures narrow victory over AFC Wimbledon in league one opener

 A pretty dismal first half ended 0-0, with neither side creating a clearcut chance.

-The managers of both sides not to make any changes at the break, and the game continued in the same manner, wth defences dominating.
+The managers of both sides not to make any changes at the break, and the game continued in the same manner, with defences dominating.

 Luton had the bulk of the possession and pressed and probed to try and find an opening, but got nowhere against a resoloute Dons side.